scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** melee
 - **Level Required:** 6/15

-Make a weapon attack against a creature, adding a normal die to the attack roll.
-On hit they take 2 wound dice in bludgeoning damage, and are weakened until the end of their next turn on a critical.
+Make a weapon attack against a creature adding a normal die to the attack roll.
+On hit they take 2 wound dice in bludgeoning damage, being weakened until the end of their next turn on a critical.

 ***Enhanced:*** Add an enhanced die instead of a normal die to the attack.